Last Updated on June 19, 2025 by George Pavlopoulos

 There is a German Fairy Tale Route

 The German Fairy Tale Route is probably the ultimate tribute to the Brothers Grimm.
 Established in the 1970s, the Fairy Tale Route runs between Hanau and Bremen and is 600 kilometers long.
-The route’s focus is the locations Wilhelm and Jacob Grimm worked but also the places the folktales come from, like the Town Musicians of Bremen.
+The route’s focus is on the locations where the Wilhelm and Jacob Grimm worked, as well as the places where the folktales originate, such as the Town Musicians of Bremen.

-The Deutsche Märchenstraße Society is located in Kassel and offers various brochures for exploring the route.
+The Deutsche Märchenstraße Society, located in Kassel, offers various brochures to help you explore the route.
 You can see the brochures here.

 Grimmwelt Kassel: Practical information